-We analyzed growth rates for P. marinus clade HLI found near the ocean surface; clade LLII/III found deep in the water column; and clade LLIV also found in deep oceans, including OMZ, under a matrix of spectral wavebands, irradiances, photoperiods and oxygen concentrations approximating present day and hypothetical future niches.
+We analyzed growth rates for P. marinus clade HLI usually found near the ocean surface; clade LLII/III found deeper in the water column; and clade LLIV also found in deep oceans, including current OMZ, under a matrix of spectral wavebands, irradiances, photoperiods and oxygen concentrations approximating present day and hypothetical future niches.

-Prochlorococcus marinus MED4 requires more than 4 h of light per day; thus this strain will not exploit habitats typical of temperate winter or light attenuated depths, even if water temperatures warm into the clade HLI tolerance range.
+Prochlorococcus marinus MED4 requires more than 4 h of light per day; thus this strain will not exploit habitats typical of temperate winters at light attenuated depths, even if water temperatures warm into the clade HLI tolerance range.
 MED4 is also excluded from the lowest oxygen habitats of 2.5 µM O2, but can, grow under OMZ regions with 25 µM O2.
-Genomic (Fig. 11) and transcriptional analyses [77] suggest MED4 is excluded from growth below ~25 µM O2 because it relies upon a ubiquinol oxidase, non-electrogenic, to maintain oxidation/reduction balance in the intersystem electron transport chain, with a Km for [O2] of ~25 µM O2.
-On the other hand, MED4 shows inducible expression of FtsH isoforms [45], to counter photoinactivation of PSII under higher PAR and [O2] environments.
-However, photoinactivation imposes an increased cost of growth upon MED4, since growth under red light, to lower photoinactivation of PSII [59], allows MED4 to achieve faster growth per absorbed photon than growth under blue light.
-TARA Oceans Project data [20] indeed reported presence of P. marinus MED4-like genomes at depths ranging from 5 m to 90 m, representing high to low blue light levels, in the Pacific South East Ocean.
-Delmont and Eren [20] did not analyze data from depths beyond the subsurface chlorophyll maximum layer, nor did they report[O2] at depth.
-Our growth findings are consistent with Fig. 2 showing PSII proteins annotated as MED4, clade HLI, at depths up to 200 meters, with O2 of ~15 µM.
+Genomic (Fig 8) and transcriptional analyses [80] suggest MED4 is excluded from growth below ~25 µM O2 because it relies upon a ubiquinol oxidase, non-electrogenic, to maintain oxidation/reduction balance in the intersystem electron transport chain, with a Km for [O2] of ~25 µM O2.
+On the other hand, MED4 shows inducible expression of FtsH isoforms [48], to counter photoinactivation of PSII under higher PAR and [O2] environments.
+However, photoinactivation imposes an increased cost of growth upon MED4, since growth under red light, to lower photoinactivation of PSII [60], allows MED4 to achieve faster growth per absorbed photon than growth under blue light.
+TARA Oceans Project data [22] indeed reported presence of P. marinus MED4-like genomes at depths ranging from 5 m to 90 m, representing high to low blue light levels, in the Pacific South East Ocean.
+Our growth findings are consistent with Fig 2 showing PSII proteins annotated as MED4, clade HLI, at depths up to 200 meters, with O2 of ~15 µM.

-Prochlorococcus marinus SS120, a LLII/III clade representative, showed an interactive inhibition of growth by oxygen and cumulative diel PUR, with a higher tolerance for higher cumulative diel PUR under 25 µM O2, compared to 250 µM O2 (S4 Fig.).
+Prochlorococcus marinus SS120, a clade LLII/III representative, showed an interactive inhibition of growth by oxygen and cumulative diel PUR, with a higher tolerance for higher cumulative diel PUR under 25 µM O2, compared to 250 µM O2 (S4 Fig).
 Thus, SS120 can exploit higher PAR environments, within OMZ.
-SS120 is likely excluded from the combination of higher [O2] and higher PAR by genomic limitations on capacity for DNA repair (Fig. 12), and possibly by limited capacity for synthesis of reactive oxygen quenchers (Fig. 11).
-Our growth results are supported by Lavin et al. [10] who found evidence of LLII/III and LLIV ecotypes, using terminal restriction fragment length polymorphism analyses, at depths above 40 m, where light levels are higher, within OMZ, and by Fig. 2 showing PSII protein subunits annotated as derived from SS120 at all depths ranging from 20 to 200 m and all [O2] in an OMZ of the tropical North Pacific Ocean.
+SS120 is likely excluded from the combination of higher [O2] and higher PAR by genomic limitations on capacity for DNA repair (Fig 9), and possibly by limited capacity for synthesis of reactive oxygen quenchers (Fig 8).
+Our growth results are supported by Lavin et al. [12] who found evidence of clades LLII/III and LLIV, using terminal restriction fragment length polymorphism analyses, at depths above 40 m, where light levels are higher, within OMZ, and by Fig 2 showing PSII protein subunits annotated as derived from SS120 at all depths ranging from 20 to 200 m and all [O2] in an OMZ of the tropical North Pacific Ocean.
 SS120 grew under photoperiods longer than 4 h and showed increasing growth rate with increasing photoperiods, and so has the potential to thrive in deep temperate zones, specifically during the spring, summer, and fall seasons when the duration of daylight exceeds 4 h, if [O2] are near surface saturation of about 250 µM.
 Under lower oxygen levels of 25 µM, SS120 can also potentially exploit a 4 h photoperiod in the blue waveband, and thus has the potential to inhabit a potential warmed, deep, temperate OMZ, during the winter season.